thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 | 25     | ~1 hash/hour   |
 | 31     | 2-3 hash/days  |

 When generating a digest, it's recommended to add another layer of protection with something called a salt.
 A **salt** is a random string that is concatenated to the end of a message before it's hashed.
 Using a different salt every time a digest is generated will provide an extra layer of security when hashing a password.
-This prevents attackers from potentially using a table of precomputed hashes of common passwords to gain access.
+This prevents attackers from potentially using a table of precomputed hashes of common passwords to breach your web application.

 ### Exercise